-In connection with the ASR Agreements discussed in the common stock footnote, the Company received a total of approximately 4.6 million shares as of December 28, 2013.
+In connection with the 2013 ASR Agreements discussed in the common stock footnote, the Company received one million additional shares in January 2014 for a total of approximately 5.6 million shares during fiscal 2014 and 2013 under the ASR program.
 The shares were retired upon receipt and, accordingly, reduced the Company's weighted average shares outstanding for purposes of the calculation of earnings per share.